gen2brain/cbconvert/README.md

 ### Using cbconvert in file managers to generate FreeDesktop thumbnails

-Copy `cbconvert` cli binary to your `PATH`, create file `~/.local/share/thumbnailers/cbconvert.thumbnailer` and paste content from [thumbnailer](https://github.com/gen2brain/cbconvert/tree/master/cmd/cbconvert-gui/dist/linux/io.github.gen2brain.cbconvert.thumbnailer).
+Copy/install `cbconvert` cli binary to your `PATH`, create file `~/.local/share/thumbnailers/cbconvert.thumbnailer` and paste contents from [thumbnailer](https://github.com/gen2brain/cbconvert/tree/master/cmd/cbconvert-gui/dist/linux/io.github.gen2brain.cbconvert.thumbnailer).

 This is what it looks like in the `PCManFM` file manager: